BigPolarBear1/factorization/README.md

 Note3: I am utterly broke so if anyone wants to make donations to keep this research going a little longer: big_polar_bear1@proton.me email me... thanks.

 Note4: If what I'm trying to do currently doesn't work, I will completely abandon the quadratic sieve type of approach.
 Because using the number theory I worked out, another approach would be is to directly find a factor of N. Since using the factors of N solves the quadratic for 0 for any mod m when the correct linear and quadratic coefficients are used.
 So this will be the next avenue I will explore.
+And thinking a little more about this... actually let me check something today also really quick...
+I woke up way too early today.. but I suddenly had this insight which I must absolutely verify today just incase I overlooked a very obvious solution using all the number theory I worked out...

 #### To run from folder "QS_variant" (Standard SIQS with our number theory as backend):</br></br>
 To build: python3 setup.py build_ext --inplace</br>